London Drum

 Alternative routes include Oval to Pimlico

-Vauxhall station is wheelchair accessible, and has step-free access from the street to the train
+Vauxhall is wheelchair accessible, and has step-free access from the street to the train

-Changing tube line at Stockwell – Changing between the Northern northbound and Victoria northbound, or the Northern southbound and Victoria southbound, is on the level, but you must use stairs for all other platform changes
+Changing trains at Stockwell – Changing between the Northern northbound and Victoria northbound, or the Northern southbound and Victoria southbound, is on the level, but you must use stairs for all other platform changes

-The journey from Vauxhall to Oval is in fare zones 1&2 and you’ll have to use the Victoria and Northern tube lines, changing trains at Stockwell
+This journey is in zones 1&2 and you’ll have to use the Victoria and Northern lines, changing trains at Stockwell

 1. From Vauxhall take the Victoria Line